HairySpoon/htlfc/docs/README.md

 >`htlfc -b infile`

-Hint: rather than permanently converting your archived hypertext files, create a file association in your operating system, between `htlfc.py -b` and each of the supported file types.
+Hint: rather than permanently converting your archived hypertext files, create a file association between `htlfc` and each of the supported file types.
 When opening one of these files in your file manager, HTLFC will launch your browser with the unpacked file.

 ### Graphical User Interface
 Select your input and output files through a graphical dialogue:

->`htlfc.py --gui`
+>`htlfc --gui`

->`htlfc.py -g`
+>`htlfc -g`

 This interface offers an assisted workflow whereby HTLFC will look for all files under a specified directory.
 Then, for each file found, the user may: